damachad/42_cub3d/README.md

 ## TODOs:

 Graphics:
-- Implement wallsiding when walking sideways;
-- Player goes through hollow corners if walking sideways;
 - Fisheye correction not working perfectly;
-- Walls not smooth on the upper and lower limits (bigger effect the farthest from them);

 ## To Solve:
+- More than a ',' between color values does not cause an error;
+- Extra spaces after map (to the right or below) get parsed into map matrix, causing problems to minimap;
+- Same thing for spaces before map (to the left);
+- Fix empty line exit in the map.

 - More than a '.' in texture file extension leads to **SEGFAULT**.
 Ex: "EA textures/directions/E1..xpm"; - DONE
 - More characters on Identifier leads to **SEGFAULT**.
 Ex: "EAA textures/directions/E1.xpm"; - DONE
 - A '/' before texture file path leads to **SEGFAULT**.
 Ex: "SO /textures/directions/S1.xpm"; - DONE
 - If a file does not exist (wrong path or filename), leads to **SEGFAULT**; - DONE
 - Adding a pdf as a .xpm texture file leads to **SEGFAULT**; - DONE
 - More than a '/' in texture file path does not cause an error; - and it shouldn't :) check bash
-- More than a ',' between color values does not cause an error;
-- Extra spaces after map (to the right or below) get parsed into map matrix, causing problems to minimap;
-- Same thing for spaces before map (to the left);
-- Fix empty line exit in the map.

 ## Links:
 - [Raycasting and DDA](https://lodev.org/cgtutor/raycasting.html) (contains 2 files with implementations in c++)